 Keep the bouquet focused on the bell-shaped portion of the flower by cutting back those leaves.
-Keep the green leafy portion of the bloom to a minimum to create a clustered effect.
+Additionally, keep the green leafy portion of the bloom to a minimum to create a clustered effect.

 There’s no doubt about it: Orchids have long been one of the more popular blooms to add to bouquets and wedding floral arrangements.
-Take note of the stunning bridal nosegay from this wedding on the Italian coast.
-The combination of pink and white orchids with Lily of the Valley makes for an enchanting bouquet.
+(Just look at the stunning bridal nosegay from this wedding on the Italian coast.)
+The combination of pink and white orchids with lily of the valley makes for an enchanting bouquet.

 Make It Whimsical

 We love a touch of whimsy on a wedding day.
 This bouquet made with lily of the valley, stephanotis, sweet williams, and white astilbe keeps things romantic—just the way we like it.

 Undoubtedly one of the best bridal bouquets of the last decade, Kate Middleton’s lily of the valley bouquet is absolutely worth emulating (and this bride would agree).
 The rounded shield shape is classic and a perfect fit for any style.

 Add a modern twist to your bouquet by creating an asymmetric shape.
 Incorporating vines will create a draping effect that will draw the eye to one side of the design.

 Keep It Understated